ACCA: Meaning, Course, Eligibility, Exams, Exemptions, Admission 2025, Fees, Scope, Jobs

 ACCA exemptions

-• Students who have passed Class 12 are exempt from the Foundational Diploma course, which is typically meant for those without formal education.
+Students who have completed Class 12 are exempt from ACCA’s Foundation Diploma, which is intended for learners without any formal academic background.

-• BCom or MCom graduates are exempt from ACCA's Knowledge Level papers, Business and Technology (BT), Management Accounting (MA), and Financial Accounting (FA).
-They are also exempt from Corporate and Business Law at the Skill Level.
+Graduates with a BCom or MCom degree receive exemptions from the ACCA Knowledge-level exams—Business & Technology (BT), Management Accounting (MA), and Financial Accounting (FA).
+They are also exempt from the Corporate and Business Law (CBL) paper at the Skills level.

 ACCA exam dates